-Up to four shelves can be fitted in the 1350 cabinet.
+Up to three shelves can be fitted in the 1200 cabinet, and four in the 1350 cabinet.

 All sockets for shelf lighting power are provided, and shelves can be fitted in any desired location.

 Allow for cold air circulation around the displayed products.